Social Psychology Network

 Saul Kassin

 Saul Kassin is Distinguished Professor of Psychology at John Jay College of Criminal Justice, in New York City.
 He received his Ph.D. at the University of Connecticut after which he spent most of his career at Williams College.
-At various times, he was a postdoctoral research fellow at the University of Kansas; a U.S. Supreme Court Judicial Fellow, working at the Federal Judicial Center; and a postdoctoral fellow and visiting professor in the Psychology and Law Program at Stanford University.
+At various times, he was a postdoctoral research fellow at the University of Kansas; a U.S. Supreme Court Judicial Fellow at the Federal Judicial Center; and a postdoctoral fellow and visiting professor in the Psychology and Law Program at Stanford University.

 Primary Interests: